HaFred/Efficient-Grad/README.md

 # EfficientGrad
-An efficient and versatile backprop-based learning algorithm
+An efficient and versatile backprop-based learning algorithm and architecture